ssebattar/Guess-Game/README.md

 This is a python guessing game that allows the player to earn points for each guess that is correct.
 Some guesses have two retries before points are awarded, only when there is a wrong selection.
 Then the player is allowed to play three rounds before the game is over.
 Then display the score.
 The maximum score is 9.

 # Requirements
 1. Use a dataset to get data for the game.
-To be uploaded to s3
+To be uploaded to AWS S3 bucket.
+You can also configure it to be stored on your local HDD.
 2. Use a DynamoDB to store the game results.
+Alternatively, a local MongoDB can used.
-3. Use boto3 to make API calls
+3. Use boto3 to make API calls.

 # Rules of the game
 1. Select which team you think won the match.
 You can choose to answer a draw match.
 You earn 1 pt if correct and 0 otherwise.